hark130/Latissimus_Dorsi/3-Internals/README.md

 * Create a zombie process and then utilize Harkleproc.h to verify the process is a zombie (see: <EMPTY> cmdline file)
 * Write a "plug-in" function that would prompt the user for verification if ever the [program received a SIGINT](http://www.csl.mtu.edu/cs4411.choi/www/Resource/signal.pdf) (see: Ctrl-C)
 * "Global" signal handler?
+* Write a "wrapper" executable that will ignore certain ignorable signals, similar to the shell utility [nohup](https://en.wikipedia.org/wiki/Nohup)

 #### NOTES: